Manga iconography: Nose

 Again, noses are often depicted as small, with only a brief L-shaped mark to locate them.
 With female characters, the nose can sometimes be removed completely when the character is facing forward.
 In profile, female noses are often button shaped, consisting of little more than a small triangle.

 A nosebleed indicates sexual excitation following exposure to stimulating imagery or situation.
 It is based on a Japanese old wives' tale.
 A balloon dangling from one nostril (a "snot bubble") indicates sleep.

 Head and face

 Sweat drops are a common visual convention.
 Characters are drawn with one or more prominent beads of sweat on their brow or forehead (or floating above the hair on characters whose back is turned).
 This represents a broad spectrum of emotions, including embarrassment, exasperation, confusion, dismay and shock, not all of which are necessarily considered to be sweat-inducing under normal conditions.
 Actual physical perspiration in manga is signified by even distribution of sweat drops over the body, occasionally on top of clothing or hair.

-Throbbing "cross popping" veins, usually depicted as a hollow cruciform in the upper head region, indicate anger or irritation.
-These shapes can sometimes be exaggerated, and placed on top of hair when the character is facing away from the viewer.
-Further throbs indicate additional anger.
-However, some manga such as Doraemon use smoke puffs to represent anger rather than the vein insignia.

 A red cheek or hatchings on the cheek represents blushing, usually used when embarrassed by romantic feelings, while oval "blush dots" on the cheeks represent rosy cheeks.
 This can sometimes be confused with a scribble on the cheek, indicating injury.
 Sometimes when the character is expressing strong emotions, such as sadness, a long blush through the nose would appear.

 Facial shape changes depend on the character's mood, and can look from round apple-shaped to a more subtle carrot shape.

 Parallel vertical lines with dark shading over the head or under the eye may represent mortification, fatigue, or horror.
 If the lines are wavy, they may represent disgust.
 A far cuter way to represent frustration/mortification is (mainly for female/young female characters) that they tend to puff out their cheeks while their line is delivered in a gruff voice, an elongated "3" showing puffed lips, to emphasize that puffed look.

-Hair color

-Hair color of anime characters is not randomly selected.
-In some cases its color can express significant elements of that character's personality, based on color symbolism in Japan.